 Reviews for this service are pretty good, with most people giving Classic Harbor Line at least 4 ½ out of 5 stars (read reviews here).

 The only complaints anyone seemed to have were that the boats can get crowded at times.
 Aside from those issues, most people report that the views are spectacular and the service is excellent.

 This section is about cruises that feature the Statue of Liberty but do not make a stop there.

 We have a post on how to get to the Statue of Liberty and Ellis Island for you to use.

 As stated above, this company does not take you directly to the island.
-Instead, Circle Line provides cruises which travel nearby the statue.
+Instead, Circle Line provides cruises that travel nearby the statue.

 They offer a wide variety of tours, but the three most popular that include the Statue of Liberty are:

 This cruise (which is also referred to as the Statue of Liberty Express) covers the Statue of Liberty, Ellis Island, and the One World Trade Center.

 This tour circles around Manhattan and includes commentary on the Statue of Liberty, Brooklyn Bridge, Harlem, and Yankee Stadium, among other things.

 Much like their Lady Liberty cruise, this one is also free with many attraction passes in New York City.